Alignak-monitoring/alignak/doc/source/02_gettingstarted/upgrading-alignak.rst

-.. _gettingstarted/upgrading-shinken:
+.. _gettingstarted/upgrading-alignak:

 ===================
- Upgrading Shinken
+ Upgrading Alignak
 ===================

-Upgrading From Previous Shinken Releases
+Upgrading From Previous Alignak Releases
 =========================================

 See the :ref:`update page for that <thebasics/update>`.
 Basically it's only about backuping and installing from a later git version (or package).